Shin-da/wedding-invitation/README.md

-# Elegant Wedding Invitation System
+# Modern Wedding Invitation Website

-A beautiful and interactive wedding invitation system built with PHP, MySQL, and modern web technologies.
+A beautiful, responsive wedding invitation website created as a commissioned project.
+This elegant digital invitation features a countdown timer, photo gallery with lightbox, Google Maps integration, and a classy design perfect for modern couples.

+## Overview
+This wedding invitation website combines modern design with functionality to create a memorable online presence for wedding celebrations.
+It features smooth animations, responsive design, and an intuitive user interface that works seamlessly across all devices.

 ## Features